DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Introduction

+\item \textbf{The \tool dataset and benchmark.} We introduce \tool, a large-scale dataset and benchmark for modeling de-escalation in real-world interactions.
+Starting from 5,000 raw videos, we develop a hybrid curation pipeline that combines human-in-the-loop verification with LLM-based filtering to distill 1,500 high-quality scenarios, comprising 285,887 dialogue turns and approximately 4.7 million tokens.
+To ensure privacy and safety, the dataset is released exclusively as fully anonymized textual transcripts.
+Building on this corpus, we define a standardized benchmark by constructing a held-out test set of 150 carefully curated interactions, each paired with structured context and civilian character profiles to enable controlled, reproducible evaluation.
+The benchmark adopts an interactive simulation protocol and integrates both automatic metrics and LLM-as-a-judge~\cite{zheng2023judging} evaluation to assess linguistic fidelity, behavioral realism.

-\item \textbf{SLM Efficacy at the Edge:} We demonstrate that domain-specific fine-tuning allows compact models to achieve parameter-efficient performance comparable to significantly larger models.
-Our experiments show that a fine-tuned Qwen 2.5 (3B) significantly outperforms the general-purpose Gemini 2.5 Flash model across ROUGE-L, METEOR, and BERTScore metrics, proving that data quality is a viable substitute for parameter scale in specialized tasks. \end{enumerate}
+\item \textbf{SLM efficacy at the edge.} We demonstrate that domain-specific fine-tuning allows compact models to achieve performance comparable to significantly larger models.
+Our experiments show that a fine-tuned Qwen~2.5 (3B) significantly outperforms a general-purpose LLM baseline across BLEU-4, ROUGE-L, METEOR, BERTScore, Realism Score, and human evaluation metrics, demonstrating that data quality is a viable substitute for parameter scale in specialized tasks.

+\item \textbf{A scalable plug-and-play data curation framework.} We introduce a platform-agnostic pipeline for converting publicly available, in-the-wild videos into clean, diarized textual transcripts.
+Although instantiated for the \tool domain, the framework is general-purpose and can be readily adapted to other domains through lightweight modifications to the filtering pipeline. \end{enumerate}